Direct Recognition vs. Non-Direct Recognition: Does it Matter?

 What Does Direct or Non-Direct Recognition Mean?

-When you’re shopping for a life insurance policy, you’re going to hear the terms direct and non-direct recognition thrown around often.
+When you’re shopping for a life insurance policy, you’re likely going to hear an insurance agent use the terms direct and non-direct recognition thrown around often.
 The terms have roots in the relationship between dividends and policy loans.
 Whole life insurance dividends are the non-guaranteed part of the life insurance contract, though historically companies have an excellent track record of paying dividends.
 Each year, companies will declare their dividend rates.

 However, companies handle dividends differently depending on whether you have an outstanding policy loan.
 Direct recognition companies directly acknowledge outstanding policy loans and will pay dividends accordingly.
 This often means that they have a different, unpublished rate for any money that is being borrowed against.